ovh/docs/pages/web/web-paas/languages-php/tuning/guide.en-gb.md

 ## Objective

-Once your application is up and running it still needs to be kept fast.  $partner_full offers a wide degree of flexibility in how PHP behaves, but that does mean you may need to take a few steps to ensure your site is running optimally.
+Once your application is up and running it still needs to be kept fast.
+Web PaaS offers a wide degree of flexibility in how PHP behaves, but that does mean you may need to take a few steps to ensure your site is running optimally.

 The following recommendations are guidelines only.
 They're also listed in approximately the order we recommend investigating them, although your mileage may vary.